 Hosted PBX — Calls are routed to you over the internet and your PBX phone hardware is off-site.

-SIP (Session Initiation Protocol) — A network technology that delivers voice data via the internet.
+Session Initiation Protocol (SIP) — A network technology that delivers voice data via the internet.

 SIP Trunking — A virtual connection to the PSTN.
 Delivers multiple voice lines to a single organization.
 More flexible than PRI.
-You can add more call lines without having anyone come on-site to install any hardware.
+You can add more call lines without having anyone come on-site to set up any hardware.